ErnestJo/ErnestJo/README.md

 ## This is the place where I am changing coffee to code and break things :rofl:

 - 🔭 I’m currently working on something cool :[PCMS](https://github.com/ErnestJo/police-case-management-system-fyp):
-- 🌱 I’m currently learning React and BSc in Computer Science
+- 🌱 I'm js Developer.
+Getting there to Full Stake developer
 - 🥅 2021 Goals: Contribute more by using github and git

-- 💬 Ask me about anything related to Typescript/Node/Python/Spring or Android native
+- 💬 My goal is to become a sysyem analyst expert

 - ⚡ Fun fact: I :love Footbal